 How to Mount Heavy Artwork on Brick-Veneer Walls

-I get a call about once a fortnight from someone whose 6 kg framed print just took a chunk of plasterboard off the wall on its way to the floor.
-The frame’s bent, the glass is in pieces on the floorboards, and the picture hook is still attached to a triangle of Gyprock dangling from the wire.
-Nine times out of ten it’s a brick-veneer wall, and they’ve used a hook rated for “drywall up to 10 kg.”
-That rating is for solid drywall over a stud — not Gyprock floating over a 50 mm cavity.
+Got a call about a fortnight ago from a lady in Hamilton South.
+Her late dad’s framed wedding photo had just taken a chunk of plasterboard off the wall on its way to the lounge floor.
+Frame bent, glass in pieces on the floorboards, picture hook still attached to a triangle of Gyprock dangling off the wire.
+Six kilos of frame and a 50 mm crater of plasterboard.
+Nine times out of ten when I get that call, it’s a brick-veneer wall and they’ve used a hook rated for “drywall up to 10 kg.”
+That rating’s for solid drywall over a stud — not Gyprock floating over a 50 mm cavity.
+The lady in Hamilton South was nearly in tears about the photo.
+We managed to get the frame mended at a place in Mayfield and re-mounted the lot properly two weeks later, this time with bolts into the brick.
+It’s not coming down again.

 What you’ll need